 East Wash Park

-- proximity to Bonnie Brae commercial district
+- Bonnie Brae commercial node (ice cream, tavern, shops)

 Nearby Schools